Course Offerings and Requirements

 BSP 411 - Business Strategy (1 unit)

-*BSP 325 and BSP 326 is a sequence for students with a special interest in accounting and finance, and BSP 325 should only be taken if the student also plans to take BSP 326 – Managerial Accounting.
-Otherwise, they should take BSP 311.
+*BSP 325 and BSP 327 is a sequence for students with a special interest in accounting and finance.
+BSP 325 should only be taken if the student also plans to take BSP 327 - Financial Management.

-Internship and Career Preparation – To ensure a project-based internship, and ultimately career, that provides the best fit between their strengths and interests, their major and the project-based internship, Scholars will work with the BSP staff to identify their interests and internship constraints, build their resume and develop their interviewing skills.
+Internship and Career Preparation - Scholars will work with the BSP staff to identify their interests and internship constraints, build their resume and develop their interviewing skills in order to ensure a project-based internship, and ultimately career, that provides the best fit between their strengths and interests.

 BSP 211 - Management Concepts